 So what do you need to know when it comes to the difference between route planning and route optimization?
 We’re here to walk you through the differences and, particularly, how they impact your ability to meet and exceed your customers’ expectations when it comes to delivery.

 What Is Route Planning?

 In most cases, route planning is synonymous with route mapping or route sequencing.
 Route planning is the process of simply importing a list of orders and putting the relevant destinations into an order that seems to make sense.
 On the surface, this might seem great.
 The problem, though, becomes clear when you look further than that surface level.

 A route planner software takes your point of origin and essentially maps out a path that touches each of your multiple stops in whatever order is shortest.
 What it doesn’t do, however, is an account for all of the nuances that allow your business to provide exceptional customer service while also minimizing expenses and reaching your company’s full potential.

 What Makes Route Optimization Different?

 For your customers, route optimization means a more satisfying interaction with your company.
 When your customers have specific needs, route optimization software takes those needs into account for a smoother delivery.
 Whether it’s a specific delivery window, the need for particular skills or equipment, or white glove service, route optimization ensures that the delivery is scheduled with a driver and vehicle that are right for the task.

 From a business standpoint, route optimization puts you in control of the finer details.
 You can set parameters for just about everything.
-Vehicle weight limits, drive time, shift patterns, and more are all factored in to instantaneously optimize routes to suit your needs.
+Vehicle weight limits, drive time, shift patterns, and more are all factored in to instantaneously optimize delivery routes to suit your needs.
 The result is more efficient routing for your company, ultimately empowering you to fit more deliveries into your day.